-The name Angelus supposedly derives from that of a particular vineyard where devout winemakers could hear the Angelus bell tolling from all the town’s churches.
+The name Angelus supposedly derives from a particular vineyard where devout winemakers could hear the Angelus bell tolling from all the town’s churches.
 The estate was brought by the present owner’s great-grandfather, Comte Maurice de Boüard, in 1921.
-He also owned another property Château Mazerat, and after World War II his sons united the two estates under its present name.
+He also owned another property Château Mazerat, and after World War II, his sons united the two estates under its present name.
 The next generation took over in the form of the dynamic Hubert de Boüard in 1985.
 Hubert felt that the Château was underperforming, and he has worked hard since to re-energize the property.
 His energy and investment were rewarded in 1996 when the Château was promoted to a First Growth – which was well deserved!
 Just ask the actor Daniel Craig, who drank a bottle of Angelus as James Bond in the film Casino Royale.

 There was a clear change of direction when Hubert took over from his father, not least his commitment to biodynamic farming methods.
 Fertilization is now organic rather than chemical, there is grass covering between the vine rows, and great emphasis is placed on naturally preserving the soil’s health.
 Angelus has become a leading example in the region by implementing sustainability practices; let us hope his predecessors follow his lead.
 Hubert even paid frequent visits to Burgundy in the 1980s and has adopted some of their wine-making methods.
 People were skeptical, but he has, of course, been vindicated.
-His wines are the most opulent in Saint-Emilion – rich, exotic and heady.
+His wines are the most opulent in the Saint-Emilion region – rich, exotic, and heady.
 Anyone who tries them falls immediately in love.
 We are sure you will too!

 Château Angelus (Grand Vin)